Rasp-pvtora/Raspberry_Projects/Smart & Security Projects/Road and Gate Access Monitoring System/README.md

 The system uses AI-powered image processing to automatically detect and log vehicle details, including license plate number, car type, color, and entry/exit timestamps into a secure database.
 The system allows manual input of owner details (e.g., name, surname, address) for tracking purposes, making it valuable for community security or law enforcement applications (e.g., monitoring suspicious activity in drug/crime-related areas) helping to identify unusual activity or for police to monitor specific areas and track vehicles associated with criminal or suspicious activities.
 A crucial security function is the "watchlist" feature.
 The operator can input one or more specific license plate numbers, and the system will actively monitor for these vehicles.
 If a match is detected, it will immediately trigger a real-time alert via Telegram or email, allowing for swift action.
 The system is enhanced with thermal imaging for reliable 24/7 operation, ensuring no activity is missed, regardless of lighting conditions.

+# Legal Disclaimer:
+**Rasp-pvtora is not responsible for the legal use of this software.
+Users (*you, the reader of this repo*) are advised to consult with a legal professional to ensure compliance with local laws and regulations.
+While this software is functional, *you* are solely responsible for the legal use of this software in your jurisdiction and for your specific application (e.g., displaying required CCTV signs, securing employee consent for surveillance, etc.).**

 # Functionality
 Vehicle Detection and Logging: Uses a high-resolution Pi Camera with AI (OpenCV and YOLOv9) to detect vehicles, extract license plate numbers, and classify car type (e.g., sedan, SUV) and color.
 Logs entry/exit times and vehicle details to a PostgreSQL database.
 Manual Owner Data Input: Provides a web interface for operators to manually enter owner details (name, surname, address) associated with detected license plates, enabling tracking of frequent visitors or suspicious vehicles.